-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 50D are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2008.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 50D are two digital cameras that were officially introduced, respectively, in March 2016 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 50D provides 15.1 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 50D provides 15.1 MP.

-An illustration of the physical size and weight of the Canon 1300D and the Canon 50D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1300D and the Canon 50D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 50D is notably larger (21 percent) than the Canon 1300D.
 Moreover, the 50D is substantially heavier (69 percent) than the 1300D.
 It is noteworthy in this context that the 50D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1300D gets 500 shots out of its LP-E10 battery, while the 50D can take 800 images on a single charge of its BP-511A power pack.